-We were able to talk to one patient briefly on the day of inspection.
+We were able to talk to one patient on the day of inspection.
 Feedback they provided aligned with the views expressed in completed comment cards.

 The practice currently had some patients for whom they needed to make adjustments to enable them to receive treatment.
+The practice staff had access to and used the Dementia Toolkit and could refer to this when dealing with and treating and caring for patients living with dementia.

 The practice had made reasonable adjustments for patients with disabilities.
-This included step free access, and accessible toilet with hand rails and a call bell.
+This included step free access, a hearing loop, a magnifying glass and accessible toilet with hand rails and a call bell.
 Staff had carried out a disability access audit and had formulated an action plan to continually improve access for patients.

-Staff described examples of patients who found it unsettling to wait in the waiting room before an appointment.
-The team kept this in mind to make sure the dentists could see these patients as soon as possible after they arrived.
+Staff described examples of those patients who found it unsettling to wait in the waiting room before an appointment.
+The team kept this in mind to make sure the dentist could see them as soon as possible after they arrived.